-- (c) Maternity and parental leave shall be granted in accordance with the Employment Standards Act. - (d) In the event of the death of an employee's spouse (including common-law and same-sex partners) or child, an employee may be absent from work for up to five (5) days following such death and shall receive their regular pay for any of those days upon which the employee would otherwise have been scheduled to work, provided the employee attends the funeral of such relation.
+- (c) Pregnancy and parental leave shall be granted in accordance with the Employment Standards Act. - (d) In the event of the death of an employee's spouse (including common-law and same-sex partners) or child, an employee may be absent from work for up to five (5) days following such death and shall receive their regular pay for any of those days upon which the employee would otherwise have been scheduled to work, provided the employee attends the funeral of such relation.
+A common-law spouse is one that has cohabited with the employee for at least two consecutive years.

 In the event of the death of an employee's parent, step-parent, parents-in-law, brother, sister, brother-in-law, sister-in-law, grandchildren or grandparents, an employee may be absent from work for up to three (3) days following such death and shall receive their regular pay for any of those days upon which the employee would otherwise have been scheduled to work, provided the employee attends the funeral of such relation.
-In the event of the death of an employee's grandparents-in-law, an employee may be absent from work for up to one (1) day following such death and shall receive their regular pay for that day which the employee would otherwise have been scheduled to work, provided the employee attends the funeral of such relation.